 In all total of 253 faecal samples were collected from calves and adult cattle belonging to RK instructional farm, College of Veterinary and Animal Sciences, Parbhani.
-Out of 253 samples examined 75 (30.00%) were positive for different species of GI nematode infection.
+Out of 253 samples examined 75 (29.6%) were positive for different species of GI nematode infection.
 At par prevalence was reported from Uttar Pradesh, from Gujrat, and from Meghalaya states of India.
 Few scientists reported a very low prevalence of GI parasitism 12.50 % ; whereas a very high prevalence of 75% by some of researchers.
 Comparison of prevalence from one geographic region with another region is not justifiable because the development, growth, survival, and transmission of infective larval stages on pasture are greatly influenced by rainfall, temperature, humidity, soil moisture, and other conditions of a particular region.
 Similarly prevalence also depends on host factors such as breed and animal husbandry practices, which all differ at different locations.

-During three different seasons the prevalence of GI nematode infections was 38.84%, during monsoon, 20.00% during winter and 22.22% during summer season.Study recorded the more incidences of Strongyles and Strongyloides spp.
+During three different seasons the prevalence of GI nematode infections was 38.84% during monsoon, 20.00% during winter and 22.22% during summer season.Study recorded the more incidences of Strongyles and Strongyloides spp.
 It is well known fact that during rainy season the survival of infective stages on pasture is for longer period of time,which facilitates uptake of infective stages by host and it results in increased prevalence.
 During winter season due to presence of infective stages on pasture nearly same or to certain extent lesser infection occur.
 In summer season, it is devoid of optimum geoclimatic conditions i.e higher temperature and relative humidity and minimum level of moisture are available, as a result nil or lowest level of infection occur.Seasonal prevalence for GI parasitism is also reported by several researchers.

 Table 1 Prevalence and Eggs Per Gram (EPG) for nematode infections in Cattle at Parbhani region.